qhwa/q.pnq.cc/source/_posts/2016-05-02-shi-yong-yeomankuai-su-da-jian-reactkai-fa-huan-jing.markdown

 categories:
 ---

 I have heard some ones complaining that setting up a [Webpack][Webpack] + [React][React] project is not an easy job.
 It's only partly true.
 [Webpack][Webpack] is not well documented at this moment, and has many powerful features and plugins.
-This makes configuration on [Webpack][Webpack] seeming difficult to new developers.
+This makes configuration on [Webpack][Webpack] seem difficult to new developers.
 To make things even worse, there are tons of 'starter kit' projects over there, most of which are lack of maintainance.

 ![Yeoman](http://yeoman.io/static/yeoman-02.83c46c7213.png)